microsoft/FluidFramework/packages/dds/sequence/README.md

 Sequences support addition and manipulation of *local references* to locally track positions in the sequence over time.
 As the name suggests, any created references will only exist locally; other clients will not see them.
 This can be used to implement user interactions with sequence data in a way that is robust to concurrent editing.
-For example, consider a text editor which tracks some cursor state.
+For example, consider a text editor which tracks a user's cursor state.
 The application can store a local reference to the character after the cursor position:

 ```typescript